magepal/magento2-catalog-lazy-load/README.md

 ### Benefits
-Lazy Load extension for Magento 2 only load images within the customer viewpoint and automatically load relivant images as the customer scrolls
+Lazy Load extension for Magento 2 only load images within the customer viewpoint and automatically load relevant images as the customer scrolls

 ## Installation